Ralo93/ts_glucose/README.md

 Blood glucose level prediction is a crucial task in managing diabetes.
 The ability to forecast glucose levels helps individuals make informed decisions about their diet, insulin intake, and lifestyle choices.
 In this project, we leverage time series analysis to predict blood glucose levels based on historical data.

+### Data

+id - row id consisting of participant number and a count for that participant p_num - participant number time - time of day in the format HH:MM:SS bg-X:XX - blood glucose reading in mmol/L, X:XX(H:MM) time in the past (e.g. bg-2:35, would be the blood glucose reading from 2 hours and 35 minutes before the time value for that row), recorded by the continuous glucose monitor insulin-X:XX - total insulin dose received in units in the last 5 minutes, X:XX(H:MM) time in the past (e.g. insulin-2:35, would be the total insulin dose received between 2 hours and 40 minutes and 2 hours and 35 minutes before the time value for that row), recorded by the insulin pump carbs-X:XX - total carbohydrate value consumed in grammes in the last 5 minutes, X:XX(H:MM) time in the past (e.g. carbs-2:35, would be the total carbohydrate value consumed between 2 hours and 40 minutes and 2 hours and 35 minutes before the time value for that row), recorded by the participant hr-X:XX - mean heart rate in beats per minute in the last 5 minutes, X:XX(H:MM) time in the past (e.g. hr-2:35, would be the mean heart rate between 2 hours and 40 minutes and 2 hours and 35 minutes before the time value for that row), recorded by the smartwatch steps-X:XX - total steps walked in the last 5 minutes, X:XX(H:MM) time in the past (e.g. steps-2:35, would be the total steps walked between 2 hours and 40 minutes and 2 hours and 35 minutes before the time value for that row), recorded by the smartwatch cals-X:XX - total calories burnt in the last 5 minutes, X:XX(H:MM) time in the past (e.g. cals-2:35, would be the total calories burned between 2 hours and 40 minutes and 2 hours and 35 minutes before the time value for that row), calculated by the smartwatch activity-X:XX - self-declared activity performed in the last 5 minutes, X:XX(H:MM) time in the past (e.g. activity-2:35, would show a string name of the activity performed between 2 hours and 40 minutes and 2 hours and 35 minutes before the time value for that row), set on the smartwatch bg+1:00 - blood glucose reading in mmol/L an hour in the future, this is the value you will be predicting (not provided in test.csv)

+data_train.shape:
+data_test.shape:

 ### Models Used: